causa-io/cli/README.md

 While this command combines `cs build` and a push step, the "push" implementation is often language and/or project type-specific, so the corresponding Causa module should be depended upon.
 An exception to this is pushing Docker images for `serviceContainer` projects, which is supported by the core module.

-#### `cs events generateCode`
+#### `cs model generateCode`

-This commands generates interfaces for the events consumed and produced by a project.
+This commands generates code for the model (i.e. events and entities) used by the project.

-Listing events consumed and produced by a project is implemented by the core module for common project types, such as `serviceContainer` and `serverlessFunctions`.
-Some project types may require an additional module to be supported.

-Generating interfaces is language-specific and will require the corresponding module.
+Generating code is language-specific and will require the corresponding module.
+Some modules may provide more generators, such as test utilities for each event and entity in the model.

 ### Local tools